DataChefHQ/damavand/README.md

 ## Supported Languages

-Damavand is developed using Python and currently supports Python as the primary language for defining cloud infrastructure.
-It leverages CDKTF to provide interfaces for other languages indirectly through Terraform.
+Damavand is developed using Python and currently supports Python as the primary language.
+We are not aming for supporting any other language in near future.
+The idea is to remain close to Python to benefits from features of python that may or may not be available in other languages.

 ## Getting Help